Justxd22/qml-linter-xd/README.md

-# QML validation
+# QML Eslint Plugin

 ## Overview

-QML Linter is a validation tool designed to enforce coding standards and best practices in QML files.
+Validation tool designed to enforce coding standards and best practices in QML files.
 The linter serves as an ESLint plugin, helping developers maintain consistent code quality through a set of predefined rules.
-It leverages the `@oltodo/qml-parser` library to parse QML files and provide meaningful feedback on potential issues.
+It leverages the `@oltodo/qml-parser` library to parse QML files as AST and `Eslint` to provide meaningful feedback on potential issues.

 - end goal eslint plugin for validation
 - samples from monero-gui-wallet